OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ###### From Jailbroken Devices

-You can use [Saurik's IPA Installer](http://cydia.saurik.com/package/com.autopear.installipa/ "IPA Installer Console") to recover IPAs from apps installed on the device.
-To do this, install IPA installer console via Cydia.
+You can use Saurik's [IPA Installer Console](http://cydia.saurik.com/package/com.autopear.installipa/ "IPA Installer Console") to recover IPAs from apps installed on the device.
+To do this, install `IPA Installer Console` via Cydia.
 Then, ssh into the device and look up the bundle id of the target app.
 For example:

 ```shell
 iPhone:~ root# ipainstaller -l